PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 If the previous test requested a partition-id, then we'll send one from the program.
 In this case, we'll be sending the fields: partition_id, lb-name and the key will be ‘test_part’.

 This code will be very similar to the code for the Leaderboard name check, only that here the Leaderboard name is the lb_name and partition_id fields together to create the full Leaderboard name.
-We'll also have to add a period in between the name and partition-id because the shortcode of a partitioned Leaderboard includes this.
-For example, the leaderboard name ‘lbpart’ has the partition ‘partition_1’, so the full name is ‘lbpart.partition_1’.
+We'll also have to add a period between the name and partition-id because the shortcode of a partitioned Leaderboard includes this.
+For example, the Leaderboard name ‘lbpart’ has the partition ‘partition_1’, so the full name is ‘lbpart.partition_1’.

 ```